Carbon budget: Recent and currently remaining carbon budget

 This does not mean that likely 11 years remain to cut emissions but that if emissions stayed the same, instead of increasing like in 2021, 11 years of constant GHG emissions would be left in the hypothetical scenario that all emissions suddenly ceased in the 12th year.
-(The 50% likelihood may be describable as a kind of minimum plausible deniability requirement as lower likelihoods would make the 1.5°C goal "unlikely".)
-Moreover, other trackers show (or highlight) different amounts of carbon budget left, such as the MCC, which as of May 2022 shows '7 years 1 month left' and different likelihoods have different carbon budgets: a 83% likelihood would mean 6.6 ±0.1 years left (ending in 2028) according to CM data.
+(The 50% likelihood may be describable as a kind of minimum plausible deniability requirement as lower likelihoods would make the 1.5 °C goal "unlikely".)
+Moreover, other trackers show (or highlight) different amounts of carbon budget left, such as the MCC, which as of May 2022 shows "7 years 1 month left" and different likelihoods have different carbon budgets: a 83% likelihood would mean 6.6 ±0.1 years left (ending in 2028) according to CM data.

+In October 2023 a group of researchers updated the carbon budget including the CO2 emitted at 2020-2022 and new findings about the role of reduced presence of polluting particles in the atmosphere.
+They found we can emit 250 GtCO2 or 6 years of emissions at current level starting from January 2023, for having a 50% chance to stay below 1.5 degrees.
+For reaching this target humanity will need to zero CO2 emissions by the year 2034.
+To have a 50% chance of staying below 2 degrees humanity can emit 1220 GtCO_{2} or 30 years of emissions at current level.

 Carbon budget in gigatonnes and factors

 The finding of an almost linear relationship between global temperature rise and cumulative carbon dioxide emissions has encouraged the estimation of global emissions budgets in order to remain below dangerous levels of warming.
-Since the pre-industrial period to 2019, approximately 2390 Gigatonnes of CO_{2} (Gt CO_{2}) has already been emitted globally.
+Since the pre-industrial period (year 1750) to 2019, approximately 2390 Gigatonnes of CO_{2} (Gt CO_{2}) has already been emitted globally.